The Bounty Project

 Dick Lloyd MBE, Founder of The Island Trust, “We are hugely excited about working with our trustee, Conrad, on this pioneering and unique venture that will enable young people, many of them disadvantaged, to experience the joy and challenge of life on board Bounty’s End.
 The project will add an extra dimension to our services to young people, who will not only learn about the skills necessary to survive in and navigate this relatively small wooden vessel, but also about the personal skills and attributes required to be part of a successful team – able to motivate one’s self and others, and to take responsibility for actions and their consequences.
 We have been proud to watch Conrad inspire and guide the crew during the TV series and we look forward to raising the aspirations and widening the horizons of a new generation of young sailors, to whom he has set such a wonderful example.”

-If you would like to find out more about how to book a day sail on Bounty’s End please use the Contact form below or click here for more ways to get in touch.
+If you would like to find out more about The Bounty Project or how to book a day sail on Bounty’s End please click here.